alexanderguminskii/nuxt-verify-code/README.md

 # nuxt-verify-code

-> 📱 verification code component for Nuxt
+> 📱 Verification code component for NuxtJs.
+Writing on Composition API with TypeScript.

 ## Live demo